railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Salary Rules
 ------------

-Salary Rules  are the various types of Allownces, Deductions, etc.You can define Salary Rules by using the menu :menuselection:`Human Resources --> Configuration --> Payroll --> Salary Rules` and click *New.*
+Salary Rules are the various types of Allowances, Deductions, etc.You can define Salary Rules by using the menu :menuselection:`Human Resources --> Configuration --> Payroll --> Salary Rules` and click *New.*